Animesh-Does-Code/HDR-to-SDR-LUTs_YouTube/README.md

 5. Rename `input.mkv` in mkvmerge_command.txt to your video's file name.
 6. Open command prompt/Windows Terminal with the path set to the current folder (Right click blank space in explorer -> Open in Windows Terminal)
 7. Copy and paste the mkvmerge command into the terminal and press enter.
 An `output.mkv` file will be created in the folder with the LUT file attached, as well as added HDR metadata.

+### Method 2: Automated Script
+You can use [this script](https://github.com/Animesh-Does-Code/HDR-to-SDR-LUTs_YouTube/issues/1) for an easier way to apply the LUTs.
+(Credit: [Shadetail](https://github.com/Shadetail))

+(You will need [MKVToolNix](https://mkvtoolnix.download/downloads.html#windows) and the [latest release .zip file](https://github.com/Animesh-Does-Code/HDR-to-SDR-LUTs_YouTube/releases/latest/download/HDR-to-SDR-LUTs_YouTube.zip) extracted beforehand.)

 <hr/>